SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie asked, “Why?
 It’ll be fine, our friends will be nothing but supportive!”

-Rarity smiled, “Yes, I know, but it still makes me a little nervous thinking about it.”
+Rarity smiled.
+“Yes, I know, but it still makes me a little nervous thinking about it.”

 Pinkie hugged her, and said, “Everything will be fine; they’ll all be super supportive and excited for us.”

 Rarity smiled in the hug, and replied, “You’re right, thank you darling.”

-After the hug was over, their first guests knocked on Pinkie’s door.
-Pinkie hopped over to the door and opened it to reveal Rainbow Dash and Fluttershy.
+After the hug was over, their first guests appeared, Fluttershy and Rainbow Dash.

-They walked in and Pinkie closed the door behind them.
-Pinkie walked over to them and gave each a welcome hug, both pegasi returning the hug in kind.
+Pinkie greeted the pair with a hug, both returning it, in kind.

-After the exchange of hugs had completed, Rainbow asked, “What’s this party for?
+After the hug, Rainbow asked, “What’s this party for?
 Anything special?”

 Rarity, not knowing what to say, turned to Pinkie, who luckily had an answer.